omnetpp/omnetpp.org/_posts/2025-06-14-simulating-tsn-inet.md

 layout: post
 title:  Tutorial on Time-Sensitive Networking with INET
 category: Articles
-details-url: /files/Simulating_Time-Sensitive_Networking_using_the_INET_Framework_2025.pdf
 ---
 Rostock, Germany - The OMNeT++ development team was invited to present a tutorial on Time-Sensitive Networking (TSN) at the 21st IEEE International Conference on Factory Communication Systems (WFCS 2025).
 The conference took place in Rostock, Germany, from June 10-13, 2025.
+[Presentation Slides.](https://omnetpp.org/files/Simulating_Time-Sensitive_Networking_using_the_INET_Framework_2025.pdf)

 The 90-minute tutorial, "Simulating Time-Sensitive Networking (TSN) with OMNeT++ and INET," was held on the conference's Tutorial Day.
 It was presented by Levente Mészáros, a Senior Software Engineer for the OMNeT++/INET Framework.